 I then said: WOW!
 This should not be rare!
 But it sadly very much is!
-It warms my heart that people like you exist amidst such divide that we live and breathe here everyday!
+It warms my heart that people like you exist amidst such a divide that we live and breathe here everyday!

 When I arrived at Daphy’s aunt’s house in Nahariya, Daphy’s family was very warm and welcoming.
 While I was the only non-Jewish person invited to the dinner, I was made to feel immediately at home.
 The family was secular, and like many Jewish families was scattered all over the globe.
 Another aunt of Daphy’s flew in with her husband from Denmark for the holidays.
 Many of the members, specially those from outside, had not memorized the Seder rituals, so they picked up a book and read together.
 It was beautiful.

 This was not my first Seder, I had been invited to ones in the US, but it was my first one in Israel.
 It was special.
 As we drove back to Daphy’s place in Haifa afterwards, I expressed a mixed feeling of gratitude for the invitation but also some sadness for how very few Arabs get to have such experience and that very few Jews get invited to a Muslim Eid feast.